The Menacing Message from Moscow: No Safe Haven for Those Who Cross the Kremlin

 Although Russia’s ability to carry out lethal operations abroad has been significantly hampered by the expulsion of Russian spies from European countries, Kuzminov’s killing indicates that Russia still retains some capabilities and has found ways to adapt.
 It is speculated that the Russian regime may have turned to criminal networks to compensate for the loss of their operational presence in Europe.

 Kuzminov’s decision to settle in Spain’s Alicante region, known for its association with Russian organized-crime syndicates, may have been a particularly risky move.
-Despite intermittent efforts by Spanish authorities to combat these criminal networks, Russia’s ability to recruit criminals to carry out targeted killings raises concerns about the safety of defectors and the extent to which Western intelligence services are able to protect them.
+Despite intermittent efforts by Spanish authorities to combat these criminal networks, Russia’s ability to recruit criminals to carry out targeted killings raises concerns regarding the safety of defectors and the extent to which Western intelligence services are able to protect them.

 In light of these developments, it becomes crucial to explore potential future trends related to this theme.
 The Russian regime’s ability to adapt and continue carrying out targeted assassinations underscores the need for a comprehensive strategy to combat such actions.
 Intelligence services must prioritize the security of defectors and work towards building stronger networks of protection.